Nathaniel Osgood - Associate Professor, University of Saskatchewan

 Please see my publications page and Curriculum Vitae for lists of some recent publications.

-Notice: 2014 Bootcamp: Visitors interested in the materials available here may also be interested in knowing about or registering for the coming Agent-Based Modeling Bootcamp and Incubator for Health Researchers 2014.
-The bootcamp will run August 18-23, 2014 and will incorporate both basic and systematic coverage of a wide variety of topics in agent-based modeling and extensive partnerships for helping the participants in strategic planning and hands-on assistance in building Agent-based models customized to their research interests.
+Notice: 2016 Bootcamp and Incubator: Visitors interested in the materials available here may also be interested in knowing about or registering for the coming Agent-Based Modeling Bootcamp and Incubator for Health Researchers 2016.
+The bootcamp will run August 22-27, 2016 and will incorporate both basic and systematic coverage of a wide variety of topics in agent-based modeling and extensive partnerships for helping the participants in strategic planning and hands-on assistance in building Agent-based models customized to their research interests.

 I teach graduate courses that provide an introduction to dynamic (simulation) modeling for public health.
 These courses provide a basic hands-on introduction to the theory and practice of Agent-Based and System Dynamics modeling in the context of health issues, including for Agent-Based modeling and System Dynamics modeling.
 Screencasts and presentations from the lectures & tutorials of this class are available below.
 I hope that this material will be of value for those seeking to learn more about simulation modeling.